vicoslab/ccc-deployment/README.md

 ## Conda Compute Cluster features:

-Conda Compute Cluster (CCC) has been developed by [ViCoS UL, FRI](https://vicos.si) to enable deep learning researches a semaless migration between different GPU servers when working on specific projects.
+Conda Compute Cluster (CCC) has been developed by [ViCoS UL, FRI](https://vicos.si) to enable deep learning researches a seamless migration between different GPU servers when working on specific projects.
 Main features of Conda Compute Cluster are:

 * Running multiple docker containers on different hosts simultainously.
 * Seamless transition from one host to another.